abs-tudelft/docs/docs/tydi/what-is-tydi.md

 For any given lane of index $i$, the validity is given by $(\text{stai} \le i \le \text{endi}) \wedge (\text{strb}[i])$.

+As mentioned, to allow encoding [empty sequences](#empty-sequences-and-example), a lane's `last` information is still considered even when the lane is disabled.

 ### Protocol tuning
-To allow further customization of performance and offer a trade-off between source transfer generation effort and sink transfer reception effort, the Tydi protocol knows various variations.
-These are known as the protocol complexity level.
+To allow further customization of performance and offer a trade-off between source transfer generation effort and sink transfer reception effort, the Tydi protocol has several variations.
+These variations are chosen by the protocol complexity level.
 A low protocol-complexity is very straightforward to understand, but does not allow for the highest throughput performance or processing flexibility.
+A high protocol-complexity allows for the highest performance and flexibility but may be harder to ingest.
 Examples of what protocol complexities exist and what transfers look like at these complexities are shown in the next section.

 ## Visual signal overview
 The following diagram contains a visual explanation of each signal and their use at each protocol complexity level, together with an example transfer of the same data at that protocol-complexity.
 The data being transferred is a 2D character sequence: `["she", "is", "a", "dolphin"]`.